iferres/phylen/README.md

     ## [1] "/home/iferres/Documents/eproNOG.hmm.tar.gz"

-Now we have the HMMs we can procede to run the main function in order to obtain a core genome alignment, and a phylogeny.
-This would take ~20-30 min using 4 cpus.
+Now we have the HMMs, so we can proceed to run the main function in order to obtain a core genome alignment, and a phylogeny.
+This would take ~20-30 min using 4 CPUs.

 ``` r
 p <- phylen(gffs = gff, # The gff files extracted on the first step